Jul 22, 2019 · 7 min read

 Tanning beds emit UVA ray doses that are even more intense than what you get from the sun, so before you fake bake yourself to oblivion, consider this: prolonged UVA exposure damages the collagen fibers in the dermis resulting in drooping, wrinkles, loss of skin elasticity, thinner and more translucent skin, broken capillaries, liver or age spots, dry, rough and leathery skin and (potentially) skin cancers.No amount of post-tan oiling or moisturizing will fix that!

 At Curology, we believe skincare should not just be about health, but also about simplicity — whether that’s the number of steps in your routine or the number of ingredients in your product’s formula.
-So this summer, we researched the best sunless tanners and best self tanners of 2019 — read on to hear about our picks!
+So this summer, we researched the best sunless tanners and best self tanners — read on to hear about our picks!

 You can use CosDNA.com to look up the acne and irritation ratings of many cosmetic ingredients.
 There’s a tutorial on how to look up ingredients in our first No-Breakout Makeup post!